 During pregnancy, you start to accumulate a lot of things and it can take a toll on your pocketbook.
 This value pack of cotton maternity panties provide you with essential comfort without breaking the bank.

 Each pair has a low rise, crossover style.
 They fit comfortably under your baby pump during any trimester without adding extra pressure or getting bunched up.
-The extra wide leg bands also mean they won’t cut into your thighs.
+The extra-wide leg bands also mean they won’t cut into your thighs.

 You get five pairs of underwear in a pack, each in a different color, making it a great choice for moms trying to stick to a budget.
 That’s more than enough of a week’s usage!